 Now, crews are working around the clock to transform the historic venue into a year-round theater before Sundance arrives in Boulder next January, compressing what organizers say would normally be a three-year project into just 13 months.

-That accelerated timeline collided with Boulder’s permitting process this spring after Chautauqua began construction work without required permits, prompting a stop-work order, fines and a nearly eight-week shutdown.
+That accelerated timeline drew scrutiny from the city this spring after Chautauqua exceeded the scope of a permit for fire suppression system updates and performed additional construction without required permits — prompting a stop-work order, fines and a nearly eight-week shutdown.

 The episode has become an early example of a tension surrounding Sundance’s arrival in Boulder: the urgency institutions face to move quickly and the city’s deliberate permitting, preservation and review processes.